Riccardo-Biasissi/Scientific_Computing/task01/Almalinux9_Docker_viaUbuntu2204.md

 ```
 NAME="AlmaLinux"
 VERSION="9.5 (Teal Serval)"
+...
+...
 ```

 To stop the container, you can press the stop button on the top-right corner of the Docker window.

-Now you are running AlmaLinux 9 via Docker!
+Congratulations, you are running AlmaLinux 9 via Docker!